wouterds/curve-vue/src/docs/README.md

 This method is used when you want to remove liquidity from the pool in uneven amounts.
 That can give **slippage** or **bonus** depending on if the coin is low or high in the pool.

+## Withdrawing in one coin from the pool (for pools supporting it - ren, sbtc, ...)

 This method accepts an array of coin amounts to remove from the pool and max amount of pool tokens to burn `max_burn_amount`.
 Reverts if amount of burned pool tokens is bigger than specified `max_burn_amount`.